kennytilton/matrix/cljs/fluxchallenge/README.md

 > This challenge's requirements were tailored to touch Flux's weakest spots, these are not typical web app requirements.
 On the other hand, analytics and sensors dashboard UIs resemble this challenge a lot.

-Fortunately for our purposes, the Challenge requires a herky-jerky, start-stop behavior that in turn forces an app to allocate and deallocate resources such as Ajax requests intelligently as application state dictates.
+Fortunately for our purposes, the Challenge tries to stymie Flux with a herky-jerky, start-stop behavior that in turn forces an app to allocate and deallocate resources such as Ajax requests intelligently as application state dictates, while at the same time tweaking the view in critical ways.

 The tl;dr is that the spec requires an app to to do fresh lookups of Sith info as Siths come into view in case some data has changed, and cancel lookups when moot.
-In some of its own words:
+In its own words:

 > When either the current planet indicator changes OR loaded new rows: check if there is a displayed Dark Jedi whose home planet matches the current planet.
 If true, then display that Dark Jedi in red text, and cancel ALL ongoing HTTP requests for rows.
 Freeze the UI from scrolling until the current planet changes again and there is no red-highlighted Dark Jedi anymore.

-In brief, slam on the brakes if:
+In brief, we must slam on the brakes if:
 * new socket info indicates Obi-Wan has landed on the Homeworld of a displayed Sith;
 * if the user scrolls into view a Sith on whose Homeowlrd Obi-Wan was last known to be; or
 * for a Sith scrolled out of view, cancel its Ajax lookup if it is outstanding.